priceops/priceops.org/content/index.md

 PriceOps is _not_ a prescriptive guideline about how any particular product should be priced, or how such a price should be determined.
-Rather, it is, a guideline for how a pricing model must be implemented to maximize flexitility and stability.
+Rather, it is a guideline for how a pricing model must be implemented to maximize flexibility and stability.

 **PriceOps is how to operate the pricing.**